 Sihanoukville in Cambodia is famous for its beaches.
-They vary widely from pristine to heavily polluted.
+They vary widely from pristine to heavily polluted so it is important to know where to go.
 Below will provide some information to help you choose the beach for you.

 On the particular day that we headed out in Sihanoukville to show you the beaches, it was quite overcast, windy and a little rainy.
 The best thing about a South East Asian beach is that even when it is raining, the ocean is still warm.

 Victory Beach, Sihanoukville, Cambodia

 Victory Beach is at the bottom of Victory Hill on the western side of town in Sihanoukville.
 There are plenty of budget accommodation options available close by which makes this place quite the tourist attraction.
 It is the closest beach to the port where cruise liners stop for a day or two.
 A fancy Airport themed restaurant, amongst other restaurants and shops, sits right on the beach front.
 The beach sand wasn't too dirty although there was certainly a lot of larger rubbish items around.

 Hawaii beach in Sihanoukville seems to be geared towards local Khmer tourists with plenty of deck chairs and tables to hire and sit at for the day.
 It is a lovely looking beach with a lot of sand to spread your towel at on all day, however, again, there seems to be a lot of rubbish on the beach.
 Empty beer bottles, cigarette butts and plastic bags scattered everywhere.
 It is a pity as this beach is quite lovely to look at.
 The water is pretty, and the view of a bridge on one side and a jetty on the other.